rebeccanayala/age-calculator/README.md

 ```
 **4.** Follow the instructions on the console to enter your year of birth.

+## Contribution

+Feel free to contribute with improvements, bug fixes, or new features.
+As a student, this project is part of a practical exercise.
+If you have suggestions, questions, or would like to collaborate in any way, please open an issue or submit a pull request.

+Your feedback and contributions are highly welcome!

 ## License

 This project is distributed under the MIT License.